 A Week Of Outfits With Jordan Soderholm From ABLE

 The Good Trade's Week of Outfits Series highlights women that have personally inspired us to shop and live with intention!
-Each woman takes her own unique approach slow fashion and demonstrates how beautifully sustainable fashion can come to life.
+Each woman takes her own unique approach to slow fashion and demonstrates how beautifully sustainable fashion can come to life.
 Today we're excited to share a week of outfits from Jordan Soderholm, the Fashion Director at the ethical fashion brand ABLE!

 I believe you don't have to sacrifice style to dress ethically.
 As the Fashion Director of the first fashion brand to publish our lowest wages, I get to create pieces that are timeless, stylish, and attainable while ensuring the women who make our products are protected and empowered.